-• At the end of each intervention the impact will be evaluated to see whether the outcomes have been met.

-• The termly support plan review will evaluate the impact and quality of the support and interventions and include the views of the child and their parents/carers.

-• This review will feedback into the analysis of the child's needs, then the class teacher, with advice as necessary from the SENDCo, will revise the support in light of the child's progress and development, with decisions on any changes made in consultation with the parent and the child.

-• Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
+- At the end of each term progress will be formally evaluated to see whether the outcomes have been met.
+A half term review point will also take place to reflect on the ongoing progress and impact of the provision. - The termly review will evaluate the impact and quality of the support and interventions and include the views of the child and their parents/carers.
+Parents have the opportunity to meet with the class teacher.
+Where there is an EHCP in place a TAC meeting will be called for the review whereby all professionals involved, parents and the child will be invited. - This review will feedback into the analysis of the child's needs, then the class teacher, with advice as necessary from the SENDCo, will revise the support in light of the child's progress and development, with decisions on any changes made in consultation with the child, parents and other professionals. - Where there is a sustained period of insufficient or no progress, the school may decide to gain involvement and advice from a specialist or external agency.
 The school will consult with parents/carers before involving a specialist or external agency.